1.3: Communication Principles

 Communication ethics deals with the process of negotiating and reflecting on our actions and communication regarding what we believe to be right and wrong.

 Communication has broad ethical implications.
-Later in this book we will discuss the importance of ethical listening, how to avoid plagiarism, how to present evidence ethically, and how to apply ethical standards to mass media and social media.
-These are just a few examples of how communication and ethics will be discussed in this book, but hopefully you can already see that communication ethics is integrated into academic, professional, personal, and civic contexts.
+Later in this book, we will discuss the importance of ethical listening, how to avoid plagiarism, how to present evidence ethically, and how to apply ethical standards to mass media and social media.
+These are just a few examples of how communication and ethics will be discussed in this book, but hopefully, you can already see that communication ethics is integrated into academic, professional, personal, and civic contexts.

-While many behaviors can be more easily labeled as ethical or unethical, communication acts are not always easy to judge.
+While many behaviors can be more easily labelled as ethical or unethical, communication acts are not always easy to judge.
 Physically hurting someone is generally thought of as unethical and illegal, but many instances of hurtful speech, or even what some would consider hate speech, have been protected as free speech.
 This reveals a complicated relationship between protected speech, ethical speech, and the law.
 In some cases, people see it as their ethical duty to communicate information that they feel is in the public’s best interest.
 The people behind WikiLeaks, for example, have released thousands of classified documents related to wars, intelligence gathering, and diplomatic communication.
 WikiLeaks claims that exposing this information keeps politicians and leaders accountable and keeps the public informed, but government officials claim the release of the information should be considered a criminal act.
 Both parties consider the other’s communication unethical and their own communication ethical.
 Who is right?

 Since many of the choices we make when it comes to ethics are situational, contextual, and personal, various professional fields have developed codes of ethics to help guide members through areas that might otherwise seem uncertain.
 Doctors take oaths to do no harm to their patients, and journalists follow ethical guidelines that promote objectivity and provide for the protection of sources.
 Although businesses and corporations have gotten much attention for high-profile cases of unethical behavior, business ethics has become an important part of the curriculum in many business schools, and more companies are adopting ethical guidelines for their employees.
 The following “Getting Critical” box includes information about the National Communication Association’s Ethical Credo and the International Association of Business Communicators’ Code of Ethics.

-Key Concept SpotlightSpotlight: “Getting Critical”
+Spotlight: “Getting Critical”

 We all have to consider and sometimes struggle with questions of right and wrong.
 Since communication is central to the creation of our relationships and communities, ethical communication should be a priority of every person who wants to make a positive contribution to society.